cybex-gmbh/laravel-protector/README.md

 You can optionally publish the protector config to set the following options
 - fileName: the file name of the database dump
 - baseDirectory: where files are being stored
 - diskName: a dedicated Laravel disk defined in config/filesystems.php.
-These can point to a specific folder, disk or a  cloud file bucket like AWS S3.
+These can point to a specific local folder or a cloud file bucket like AWS S3.

 ```bash
 artisan vendor:publish --tag=protector.config